 Policies and Guidelines for Employers

-All employment professionals participating in our recruiting program are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Practice.
-By posting a position for our students on CareerLink, participating in on-campus recruiting, or conducting presentations on campus, you indicate that you agree to these policies.
+All employment professionals participating in the Career Services recruiting program are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Practice.
+By posting a position for our students on CareerLink, participating in on-campus recruiting or career fairs, or conducting presentations on campus, you indicate that you agree to these policies.

 Employers are expected to:

 Failure to meet any or all of these expectations may jeopardize an employer’s ability to continue to recruit at Columbia Mailman School.
-The Office of Career Services reserves the right to make decisions regarding an employer’s participation in its recruiting programs, at its discretion.
+Mailman Career Services reserves the right to make decisions regarding an employer’s participation in its recruiting programs, at its discretion.

 On-Campus Interview Program